S. Korean leader’s review of ban on eating dog meat welcomed

 “We actively welcome President Moon Jae-in’s comments instructing a review of the dog meat consumption ban and hope there would be substantial progress on that,” animal rights organizations said in a joint statement.

-Activists later visited Moon’s presidential office and parliament to convey their calls for swift action to ban dog meat consumption, said Lee Won Bok, head of the Korea Association of Animal Protection.
+Activists later visited Moon’s presidential office and Parliament to convey their calls for swift action to ban dog meat consumption, said Lee Won Bok, head of the Korea Association of Animal Protection.

 A public survey in 2018 indicated about 80% of South Koreans had not eaten dog meat in the previous year.
+Lee said an estimated about 1 million dogs are still killed each year in South Korea for food.

-Some older people believe that dog meat enhances sexual stamina.
+Some older people in South Korea believe that dog meat enhances sexual stamina.